11 Reasons to Start a Herb Garden

 One of the best reasons to grow herbs is that many of them are perennials, returning year after year with very little effort.
 Herbs like thyme, sage, oregano, and chives provide fresh flavor season after season, making them a great value for any garden.

-Instead of buying expensive bundles of herbs at the grocery store, consider growing your own.
-Many herbs also thrive in containers and on sunny windowsills, so you can enjoy fresh herbs even during the winter months.
+Many herbs also thrive in containers and on sunny windowsills, so you can enjoy homegrown herbs even during the winter months.

 To preserve your harvest, dry or freeze herbs for year-round use.
 For the best flavor, harvest herbs in the morning after the dew has dried.